qiita-spots/qiita/README.rst

   support deletions.
 * Change the status of a study: Sandboxed -> Private -> Public.
-* Long term sequence data deposition to the European Nucleotide Archive (ENA), part of the European Bioinformatics Institute (EBI).
+* Long term sequence data deposition to the European Nucleotide Archive (ENA), part of the European Bioinformatics Institute (EBI) for Private Studies.
-* Search over existing studies (see known issues).
+* Search over existing studies.
 * Generate basic visualizations with the available studies and datasets.

 Accepted raw files